minio/docs/source/reference/minio-mc-admin/mc-admin-rebalance.rst

    Ends an in-progress rebalance job on the specified deployment.

-   .. admonition:: Stop may cause data loss
+   .. admonition:: Stopping a rebalance job on previous versions of MinIO may cause data loss
       :class: warning

-      At this time, MinIO does not recommend stopping an in-progress rebalance job.
+      A bug in MinIO prior to :minio-release:`RELEASE.2024-08-17T01-24-54Z` can overwrite objects while stopping a in-progress rebalance operation.
-      Interrupting rebalance may result in data loss.
+      Interrupting rebalance on these older versions may result in data loss.

    .. tab-set::

       .. tab-item:: EXAMPLES